 Saturday December 3

 Every one has heard of the FT.
-In Holland it translates into a fdpersoonlijk16occitanialook-alike FD, the country’s leading business and financial newspaper, printed on the same characteristic pink pages as its English cousin.
+In Holland it translates into a look-alike FD, the country’s leading business and financial newspaper, printed on the same characteristic pink pages as its English cousin.
 And the FD’s Saturday edition comes complete with a resplendent glossy weekend magazine, today’s with Angela Merkel’s face all over the cover.
 Happen to like and admire Frau Dr. Merkel, but we skip over the accompanying in-depth and undoubtedly hugely interesting article on Germany’s Chancellor to find this: a most wonderful review of our mauzac, Occitania, by a talented chef turned winewriter called Hilary Akers.
 I mean really wonderful (right here).
 Mrs Merkel looks us straight in the eye, unblinkingly inviting us to share the problems of the world with her, but instead we follow the FD’s former winewriter, Hubrecht Duijker’s advice: a good wine can help you forget the troubles of the world.
 But never let the troubles of the world allow you to forget a good wine …

 And this particular wine has just received a review that quite drives all other thought out of my mind.